mongodb/laravel-mongodb/README.md

 Query Builder
 -------------

 The database driver plugs right into the original query builder.
-When using mongodb connections you will be able to build fluent queries to perform database operations.
+When using mongodb connections, you will be able to build fluent queries to perform database operations.
 For your convenience, there is a `collection` alias for `table` as well as some additional mongodb specific operators/operations.

-    // With custom connection
-    $user = DB::connection('mongodb')->collection('users')->get();

-    // Using default connection
     $users = DB::collection('users')->get();
     $user = DB::collection('users')->where('name', 'John')->first();

+If you did not change your default dabatase connection, you will need to specify it when querying.

+    $user = DB::connection('mongodb')->collection('users')->get();

 Read more about the query builder on http://laravel.com/docs/queries